Chandramani05/Image_Captioning_App/README.md

 The key components of the project include:

--Image feature extraction using a pretrained VGG16 model (Consider using MobileNetV2 for memory efficiency) -Caption preprocessing and tokenization
+- Image feature extraction using a pretrained VGG16 model (Consider using MobileNetV2 for memory efficiency)
+- Caption preprocessing and tokenization
--Custom captioning model architecture with attention mechanism -Model training and evaluation
+- Custom captioning model architecture with attention mechanism
+- Model training and evaluation
--Flask + React app for interactive caption generation
+- Flask + React app for interactive caption generation

 ![Screenshot](Image_Web.png?raw=true)